All-around helper for dealing with errors and diagnostics.

 location = "prevLine",

--- visual mode
+-- used for visual mode

 ignoreRange = { "-- stylua: ignore start", "-- stylua: ignore end" },